Data-driven ODE modeling of the high-frequency complex dynamics via a low-frequency dynamics model

 In our previous paper [N. Tsutsumi, K. Nakai and Y. Saiki, Chaos 32, 091101 (2022)], we proposed a method for constructing a system of differential equations of chaotic behavior from only observable deterministic time series, which we call the radial function-based regression (RfR) method.
 However, when the targeted variable's behavior is rather complex, the direct application of the RfR method does not function well.
 In this study, we propose a novel method of modeling such dynamics, including the high-frequency intermittent behavior of a fluid flow, by considering another variable (base variable) showing relatively simple, less intermittent behavior.
 We construct an autonomous joint model composed of two parts: the first is an autonomous system of a base variable, and the other concerns the targeted variable being affected by a term involving the base variable to demonstrate complex dynamics.
 The constructed joint model succeeded in not only inferring a short trajectory but also reconstructing chaotic sets and statistical properties obtained from a long trajectory such as the density distributions of the actual dynamics.

 {\it Introduction.} We are often eager to identify a dynamical system model that generates observable time series data.
 Many systems that describe physical phenomena have been found since the finding of the equation of motion.
 In decades, various methods have been proposed that estimate a dynamical system describing observed data combining physical knowledge and machine learning techniques.
 Chorin et al~\cite{chorin2015} proposed a method to describe unknown partial dynamics that are not described by equations of physical systems.
 Physics-informed machine learning methods~\cite{karniadakis2021,raissi2019,greydanus2019} construct a model by supposing physical conditions that a system generating time series is expected to have.
 Sometimes, we do not have any physical knowledge of a system that generates time series.
 Several approaches have been proposed concerning modeling dynamics using machine learning from given time series data without physical knowledge.
-The dynamic model decomposition~\cite{schmid2010} is a method to derive macroscopic features and estimate a dynamical system of the variables.
+The dynamic mode decomposition~\cite{schmid2010} is a method to derive macroscopic features and estimate a dynamical system of the variables.
 Reservoir computing~\cite{Pathak_2017,nakai_2018,nakai_2020,kobayashi2021} is a recurrent neural network with low computational cost.
-These methods model a continuous dynamical system as discrete-time, not differential equations.
+These methods usually model a continuous dynamical system as discrete-time, not differential equations.
+Note that a model constructed using reservoir computing is commonly a discrete-time system, but there are some types of reservoir computing using differential equations to describe the dynamics of the reservoir states~\cite{Lu_2018}.